-Curator Martin Wills chooses his Top 5 handheld toys from Game ON! a new showcase of handheld toys and games at the Workhouse Museum…
+Curator Martin Wills chooses his top five handheld toys from Game ON! a showcase of handheld toys and games at the Workhouse Museum.

 “Every generation has a handheld game that sums up the era.
 From Victorian wooden toys to Rubik’s Cubes, from Game Boys to fidget spinners, most of us at some point have been addicted to a handheld game.
 Game ON, which charts the evolution of the handheld game, has been designed, researched and curated by our young volunteer group.”

-These are my ‘Top 5’ games from the new display:
+These are my ‘top five’ games from the new display:

-4 Stylophone: The Stylophone is a mini electronic keyboard invented in 1967 by Brian Jarvis.
-Since then over 4 million Stylophones have been sold.
+The Stylophone is a mini electronic keyboard invented in 1967 by Brian Jarvis.
+Since then, over four million Stylophones have been sold.
 Brian was asked by his niece to mend her broken toy piano.
 Instead of simply repairing the toy, he fitted an electronic keyboard.
 Brian mentioned the invention to his colleagues, but they needed to devise a way of making the product cheaper to produce.
 The moving keys were removed and swapped with a flat, metal keyboard, which when touched with a metal object would complete a circuit and make a sound.